lllnnll/xtrem-craft-workshop/docs/solution/11-example-mapping.md

 So it can be used to evaluate client portfolios
 ```

-### Bank can convert to the same currency without exchange rate
+### Bank converts to the same currency without exchange rate

 ```gherkin
 Given a bank with pivot currency EUR
     And 10 EUR